SGI-110 in Participants With Myelodysplastic Syndromes (MDS) or Acute Myelogenous Leukemia (AML)

 2. Acute promyelocytic leukemia (M3 classification).

-3. Prior malignancy, except for adequately treated basal cell or squamous cell skin cancer, in situ cervical cancer, or other cancer from which the patient has been disease free for at least 3 years.
+3. Prior malignancy, except for adequately treated basal cell or squamous cell skin cancer, in situ cervical cancer, or other cancer from which the participant has been disease free for at least 3 years.

 5. Known history of human immunodeficiency virus (HIV) or active infection with hepatitis C virus (HCV) or hepatitis B virus (HBV).